A room without books is like a body without a soul.

 **Firstly, I would like to say that though I list these love triangles as ones I hate, it by no means reflects on the author--that is to say, most of these authors are among my favorites.
-Even if I hate what they did romantically, I still enjoyed their series... and also, though I disagree with their decision to do create these situations, I still admire and respect them.
+Even if I am not a fan of what they did romantically, I still enjoyed their series... and also, though I disagree with their decision to do create these situations, I still admire and respect them.

 **Secondly, I welcome any and all opinions.
 I have a feeling many of you will disagree with me.